 As council tax is a charge on the property, a single bill is issued to the property for all liable parties.
-In the case of full time students this should show an exemption for the duration of your studies.
+In the case of full-time students this should show an exemption for the duration of your studies.

-If you have received either a reminder or summons contact us to check the status of your discount application.
+If you have received either a reminder or a summons contact us to check the status of your discount application.

 Properties occupied by both students and non-students

-- if a full time student is sharing a property with a severely mentally impaired person; they would be entitled to a full exemption
+- if a full-time student is sharing a property with a severely mentally impaired person; they would be entitled to a full exemption

 Contact us to check if there what discounts are available and how to apply for them.